 The first phase in the budgeting cycle is to create the budget.
 A business must use its leadership vision to decide on what to include and exclude from the budget.
 Also, the management should take the suggestions and recommendations of the ground-level employees.
 A budget must include targeted revenue and the estimates of expenses that a business needs to incur to meet the revenue targets.
 Also, the budget should consist of any improvements that a company expects to go for in the near term.

 Once the budget is ready, it needs to be approved by the department heads and the top management.

 Getting the Budget Approved

 Approving the budget is not just a simple yes or no. Instead, it may involve extensive debates before a budget gets final approval.
 A budget may move back and forth for edits and corrections until all parties approve the document.

-If possible, the business must do an extensive discussion on the budget involving all the stakeholders.
+If possible, the business must extensively discuss the budget involving all the stakeholders.
 In the case of a small company or sole proprietorship, the owner must discuss the budget with the accountant or have an independent authority to review it.
-The budget should get the approval only after the review, discussion, edit, and corrections (if any).
+The budget should get approval only after the review, discussion, edit, and corrections (if any).